 Ativan Withdrawal Symptoms

 You don’t need to be an addict to experience these symptoms.
 People taking Ativan daily for a few weeks can experience some withdrawal symptoms.
 Ativan withdrawal is uncomfortable.
 People taking Ativan under their doctor’s supervision for years don’t realize they’re dependent on the drug.
 When they want to lower their doses or quit Ativan altogether, they’ll experience mild to severe withdrawal symptoms.
 Initially, benzodiazepines like Ativan were for short-term use.
 But, long-term use of Ativan for anxiety and insomnia became the norm.
 Taking Ativan for as little as three to six weeks, even at therapeutic doses, can cause physical dependence and mild withdrawal symptoms.
 People feel on edge for several weeks.
 Initial symptoms of anxiety can return, making the process more difficult.
-About 40% of those who take benzodiazepines for over six months will experience moderate to severe symptoms.
-The rest, 60%, will experience mild symptoms.
 Symptoms of withdrawal include:

 - Intense headaches